Updated: April 24, 2026

 Lisbon

-The cost of living in Lisbon is higher than in the rest of Portugal, especially when they buy real estate.
-However, property prices remain affordable when compared to other European countries and major US cities.
+The cost of living in Lisbon is higher than in the rest of the country, especially when they buy real estate.
+However, property prices remain affordable when compared to many other European capitals and major US cities.

 Each neighborhood has its own personality, and choosing the right one for you will depend on your interests and what you are looking for.
 Lisbon appeals to expats moving to Portugal with a family, setting up local businesses, working as a digital nomad, or retiring in a stunning European capital.